booleans 2: test with bool

 the test passes

-• I add an assert method
+• I add a failing assertion

 6 def test_what_is_false(self):